87% of Blockchain Projects Die Before Production — 5 Gaps I Keep Seeing

 I built ChainLaunch because I kept solving the same infrastructure problems for different enterprises.
 Every engagement started with "we have a working PoC" and ended with six months of infrastructure work before production.
 The platform codifies those six months into a reusable layer.

 Enterprise blockchain projects fail primarily due to infrastructure gaps, not technology limitations.
-Gartner (2023) reports an 87% failure rate for blockchain pilots, with operational complexity — certificate management, monitoring, disaster recovery, and multi-org governance — cited as the top barrier.
-Teams underestimate the engineering effort needed to move from a single-node PoC to a production-grade, multi-organization network.
+Gartner (2023) reports an 87% failure rate for blockchain pilots (Gartner, 2023).
+The Hyperledger Foundation's 2024 ecosystem report narrows the cause: 62% of abandoned projects cited operational complexity — certificate management, monitoring, disaster recovery, and multi-organization governance — as the primary reason (Hyperledger Foundation, 2024).

 Moving from PoC to production typically costs $160,000-$580,000 using traditional approaches, according to industry benchmarks and our detailed cost analysis.
-Infrastructure setup alone accounts for $20,000-$80,000, with ongoing operational costs of $50,000-$200,000 per year.
-Purpose-built platforms can reduce this by 50% or more by eliminating custom DevOps work.
+Infrastructure setup alone — configuring high availability, key management, backups, monitoring, and access control — accounts for $20,000-$80,000 in initial engineering.

 If you're currently running a blockchain PoC and planning to move toward production, start with the production readiness checklist above.
 Identify your gaps honestly.
 Budget for the infrastructure work early — not as an afterthought after the PoC succeeds.